rvzaytsev/awesome-math/README.md

 - Putnam and Beyond, by Razvan Gelca and Titu Andreescu

 ## Authors
-I will list my favourite authors, who taught many different topics, I did not list all their materials above.
+I will list my favourite authors, who taught many different topics.
+I did not list all their materials above.
 - Robert Ash
 - Richard Borcherds (youtube channel)